Skip to main content

 Reading aloud in the early years exposes a child to story and print knowledge as well as rare words and ideas not often found in day-to-day conversations or screen time.
 Reading aloud also gives a child the opportunity to practice listening, which is a crucial skill for kindergarten and beyond.
 Reading aloud to children, the age-old report, Becoming a Nation of Readers, indicates is “the single most important activity for building the knowledge required for eventual success in reading.”

 Vanzandra Pompeo from partner site, Opportunity, Inc., shared a success story with us.
-She says, “After the Budding Readers program, Noonchee has gone from a child who had no words to express herself to one who now speaks in sentences; from being a non-participant in literacy activities presented in class to one actively engaged by making comments about a book’s story and illustrations.”
+She says, “After the Building Better Readers program, Noonchee has gone from a child who had no words to express herself to one who now speaks in sentences; from being a non-participant in literacy activities presented in class to one actively engaged by making comments about a book’s story and illustrations.”